-Canadians’ household debt levels just keep going up.
-The federal finance minister and governor of Bank of Canada continue to plead with Canadians to stop accumulating debt.
+Canadian household debt levels just keep going up.
+The federal finance minister and governor of Bank of Canada continue to plead with Canadians to stop taking on more debt.
 The reverse is happening.
 The latest Statistics Canada’s revision to 2011 household debt as a percentage of disposable income from 150.6% to 161.7% is just as troubling.
-Indeed, the current debt level of 163% of disposable income is around America’s pre-crash level.
+Indeed, the current debt level of 163% of after tax income is around America’s pre-crash level.
 When our crash comes, as it must, Canadians can blame themselves alone.

-I believe one money myth is a significant household debt driver.
-Many folks believe if their rent is less than a potential mortgage they can afford to buy a home; their friendly banker facilitates this myth.
-These folks ignore the full cost of home ownership and forget interest rates are at historical lows.
+I believe one money myth is a major household debt driver.
+Many folks believe if their rent is less than a potential mortgage they can afford to buy a home.
+Their friendly banker stokes this myth.
+These folks ignore the full cost of owning a home.
+They forget interest rates are at all time lows.

-While government has been warning Canadians to stop gathering debt, it has the solution; it can increase interest rates.
+While government has been warning Canadians to stop gathering debt, it has the solution.
+It can increase interest rates!
 To its credit, gradually, government has been tightening conditions for insured mortgages.
-And affected potential homeowners need to grow up and stop irresponsible borrowing.
+And affected potential home buyers need to grow up and stop irresponsible borrowing.
 They know they can’t afford their homes, but greed, pride, and impatience propel them to irrational spending.

-Nevertheless, it seems the government wants to eat its cake and still have it.
+Still, it seems the government wants to eat its cake and still have it.
 Government knows an interest rate hike will slow the already sluggish economy, so it hesitates.
-Inaction is myopic because personal debt levels are unsustainable.
+Inaction is myopic because personal debt levels are too high.
 Which is worse?
-Wait until everything crumbles, or start creeping rates to cut consumer appetite to take on more unaffordable debt?
-I vote for the latter, even though it is too late to dent the problem significantly.
+Wait until everything crumbles!
+What will happen when interest rates start start to creep up?
+Will consumer appetite for debt change?

-What can you do today if you are amongst the 72% with a seemingly unaffordable mortgage?
+What can you do today if you are among the 72% with a mortgage you can’t afford?
 First, start a spending fast.
 Next, develop a sacrificial budget.
-If the sacrificial budget shows you’re unable to function at this adjusted lifestyle with your current mortgage, look at different housing alternatives including selling your home.
+If the sacrificial budget shows you’re unable to function at this adjusted lifestyle with your current mortgage, look at different housing options including selling your home.